 How to brine a turkey with a raw turkey in a pot of brine.

 In my opinion, learning how to brine a turkey is critical to a successful Thanksgiving.
-There are so many benefits to brining, and my turkey brine adds so much flavor.
-This technique can also be used for smaller cuts of turkey or even chicken.
+There are so many benefits to brining, and my turkey brine recipe adds so much flavor and moisture.
+This technique can also be used for smaller cuts of turkey such as turkey breast, or even chicken.

-A pot of brine with oranges, herbs and peppercorns.
+A pot of liquid with oranges, herbs and peppercorns.

-• It’s crucial that you let the liquid cool before you add the turkey so that your raw turkey does not come to an unsafe temperature sitting in warm brine.
-Sometimes when I need to speed up the process, I add a handful of ice cubes to the brine to cool it off quickly.
+• It’s crucial that you let the liquid cool so that your raw turkey does not come to an unsafe temperature sitting in warm salt solution.
+Sometimes when I need to speed up the process, I add a handful of ice cubes to the room temperature brine to cool it off quickly.

 • I find that it can be difficult to find a container large enough to hold a turkey for brining.
-The easiest way to contain a turkey and brine is to buy brining bags.
+The easiest way to contain a bird and brining liquid is to buy brining bags.
 You can find these bags online or in kitchen stores.
 The bags seal shut and there is minimal cleanup because they are disposable.
+You can even place your brining bag in a large pot to help hold the shape of the bag and make it easier to carry.

 • If you’re planning to smoke your turkey, try using my smoked turkey brine recipe.

-• This recipe calls for kosher salt, which can be found in almost all grocery stores.
-Kosher salt has a more balanced flavor than table salt which is why it is used in the recipe.
+• This recipe calls for kosher salt, which is available in almost all grocery stores.
+Kosher salt has a more balanced flavor than table salt which is why I use it in the recipe.
 If you need to use table salt, reduce the amount by 1/3.

 Learn how to brine a turkey to make this cooked turkey garnished with herbs.